alan-turing-institute/reginald/README.md

 1. Set up the bot in Slack: [Socket Mode Client](https://slack.dev/python-slack-sdk/socket-mode/index.html).

-2. To connect to Slack, the bot requires an app token and a bot token.
+1. To connect to Slack, the bot requires an app token and a bot token.
 Put these into into a `.env` file:

     ```
     echo "export SLACK_BOT_TOKEN='your-bot-user-oauth-access-token'" >> .env
     echo "export SLACK_APP_TOKEN='your-app-level-token'" >> .env
     ```

-2. Install the project dependencies:
+1. Install the project dependencies:
     ```
     poetry install
     ```

-### Running the Bot

 1. Activate the virtual environment:
     ```
     poetry shell
     ```

-2. Set environment variables:
+1. Install the pre-commit hooks
     ```
+    pre-commit install
+    ```

+### Running the Bot

+1. Set environment variables:
+    ```
     source .env
     ```

-3. Run the bot:
+1. Run the bot:
     ```
     python slack_bot/bot.py
     ```